pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 ## The R Language
 R is a programming language developed for statistical computing and visualising data.
 This language is developed initially at the University of Auckland and currently maintained through the [R Foundation for Statistical Computing](https://www.r-project.org/foundation/).

-The R software is open source, which means that anyone can freely download, use, modify and share the software.
+The R software is licensed as open-source, which means that anyone can freely download, use, modify and share the software.
 The open-source model relies on communities of developers that continuously improve the software.
 Open-source software is free.
 Not free as in free beer, but free as in [freedom](https://www.gnu.org/philosophy/free-sw.html).
-The people developing open-source software also need to be paid.
+After all, the people who develop open-source software also need to be buy groceries.
 Most projects are not-for-profit organisations funded by companies and individuals that use the software commercially.
 If your organisation uses R, then I highly recommend supporting the R Foundation.

 The R language is one of the most popular tools for analysing data.
 This language includes advanced mathematical capabilities, missing from most general-purpose languages.
-This language also has extensive built-in visualisation capabilities.
-Furthermore, R can integrate with many other data science software systems, such as *Power BI*, *Tableau*, *Mathematica*, *MATLAB* and do so on.
+The R language also has extensive built-in visualisation capabilities.
+Furthermore, R can integrate with many other data science and visualisation software systems, such as *Power BI*, *Tableau*, *Mathematica*, *MATLAB* and do so on.

-The name statistical programming is deceptive.
-The R language can facilitate almost every type of analysis.
-From basic mathematics to text analysis, spatial pattern recognition and everything else you might need to create value from data.
+The official name of R is *Project for Statistical Computing*.
+The name statistical computing is deceptive.
+The R language can accomplish almost every type of analysis.
+From basic mathematics to text analysis, spatial pattern recognition, and everything else you might need to create value from data.
 R is the Swiss army chainsaw of data tools.

 This second session introduces the R language and the associated RStudio software.
 To get the most value out of this session, you should spend some time playing with the examples to ensure you have a good grasp of the basics.